9291Sam/CroutonCraft/README.md

 # CroutonCraft
-A set of file for the CroutonCraft SCcript
+A set of Files for the CroutonCraft Script